Franchise Financing Options

 The SBA will guarantee a significant portion of a loan, typically up to 80 percent.
 Note that the SBA does not make the loan, but guarantees a large percentage of it.
 In theory, this reduces the risk for bank lenders, making them more willing to lend to new businesses.
 And it worked well for years until the subprime loans hit the fan.
 In early 2009, Congress passed the American Recovery and Reinvestment Act, which allowed the SBA to raise its loan guarantee to as much as 90 percent and temporarily eliminate fees on others.
 For the most current information, visit the SBA's website (www.sba.gov).

 Franchisors listed on the SBA's Franchise Registry offer an advantage to their franchisees seeking SBA-backed loans.
 Loan applications for brands listed on the Registry can be processed more quickly by the SBA and its lenders (banks) because the SBA has pre-approved their franchise agreement.
 Listing on the Franchise Registry adds credibility to a brand in the eyes of any knowledgeable lender.
+Note: SBA lending policies and rules are subject to change, so verify this information on their website.

 Finance companies specializing in franchise-related loans can help you in the early stages by guiding you through the lending maze.
 These specialists know the ropes and have connections in the lending community.
 These "loan packagers" will work with you from start to finish to improve your chances of success.
 Best of all, most get paid only if your loan comes through.